COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 THE INFLAMED COLLECTIVE

-People in families, workplace settings, schools or even larger communities where there is a shared toxic exposure can be unknowingly dealing with consequences of collective brain inflammation.
+People in families, workplace settings, schools or even larger communities where there is a shared toxic exposure, can be unknowingly dealing with consequences of collective brain inflammation.
 I have little doubt that many marriages have ended because of brain inflammation.
 It’s not a stretch to see how living in our increasingly toxic and stressful world could be contributing to a collective that is less happy, less focused, less engaged and with greater suffering.
 Mast cell activation and brain inflammation aren’t new.
 They’re just becoming increasingly common as can be seen by the dramatic escalation in associated medical and psychiatric conditions.

 THE PIONEERS (from my perspective)